Are You Under the Age of 21 and Charged with DUI, MIP (Minor in Possession of Alcohol), Speeding, or Possession of Marijuana?

 Our Experience is the Difference:

 Richard Lawson has been trained to handle cases of youthful offenders and their unique concerns.
 Richard was a former DUI prosecutor as well as Juvenile Court prosecutor.
-For almost 20 years he has defended the rights of young people charged with crimes in Georgia.
+For more than 25 years he has defended the rights of young people charged with crimes in Georgia.
 He is the top-rated defense attorney in Georgia with hundreds of reviews on Avvo.

 Kimberly Berry was previously a Georgia Public Defender, and one of her assignments was Georgia Juvenile Defense.
 She has defended hundreds of young people charged with crimes in Georgia, including drivers under the age of 21.
 She is a “Superb – 10” rated attorney on Avvo and widely respected by her peers.